wp-plugins/exxica-social-marketing/README.txt

 6. Where to find the settings page.

 == Changelog ==
+= 1.1.7 =
+- Added functionality to set standard publication account.
+- Fixed an issue with the JavaScript in posts and pages.
+- Updated FAQ

+= 1.1.6.3 =
+- Fixed an issue that caused some 404 errors.

 = 1.1.6.2 =
 - Fixed an issue with channel name on Twitter in the overview.